mzazon/awesome-cloud-projects/aws/sagemaker-ml-workflows/sagemaker-ml-workflows.md

     done
     ```

-    The monitoring loop provides real-time visibility into pipeline execution status, enabling immediate response to success or failure conditions.
-This proactive monitoring approach ensures rapid identification and resolution of any pipeline issues.
+    The monitoring loop provides real-time visibility into pipeline execution status with enhanced logging and timeout handling.
+This proactive monitoring approach ensures rapid identification and resolution of any pipeline issues while providing comprehensive execution tracking and diagnostic information.

 12. **Test the Deployed Model Endpoint**:

-    Testing the deployed model endpoint validates the complete ML pipeline functionality and ensures the model is ready for production use.
-SageMaker endpoints provide real-time inference capabilities with automatic scaling and monitoring.
-Understanding inference testing patterns ensures reliable model deployment and performance validation.
+    Testing the deployed model endpoint validates the complete ML pipeline functionality and ensures the model is ready for production use with proper input/output handling.
+SageMaker endpoints provide real-time inference capabilities with automatic scaling, monitoring, and built-in security features for production workloads.

     ```bash
-    # Test the deployed model endpoint
+    # Test the deployed model endpoint with sample data
     cat > test-prediction.json << 'EOF'
     {
       "instances": [
-        [0.02729, 0.0, 7.07, 0, 0.469, 7.185, 61.1, 4.9671, 2, 242, 17.8, 392.83, 4.03]
+        [8.3252, 41.0, 6.984126984126984, 1.0238095238095237, 322.0, 2.5555555555555554, 37.88, -122.23],
+        [8.3014, 21.0, 6.238137082601054, 0.9711649365628111, 2401.0, 2.109841827768014, 37.86, -122.22]
       ]
     }
     EOF